mzdv/clickometrics/readme.md

 Must run it from the terminal using `node index.js --enrollment` if you want to enroll your keystroke data.

-If you want to verify your keystroke data, run it from the terminal using `node index.js --verification`
+If you want to verify your keystroke data, run it from the terminal using `node index.js --verification`.

 License